-The Philip and Miriam Kapfer Endowed Faculty Research Award (referred to hereinafter as the Kapfer Research Award) is designed to give financial assistance to one faculty member annually in the College of Arts & Sciences.
+The Philip and Miriam Kapfer Endowed Faculty Research Award (referred to hereinafter as the Kapfer Research Award) is designed to provide leave and a monetary award for the development and pursuit of research interests among faculty members with preference given to those faculty members in the College of Arts and Sciences.
 Recipients of the Kapfer Research Award are selected by the Committee on Creative Work and Research under the auspices of the Office of the Provost.
 Selection is based on the originality and significance of the proposal and the applicant’s perceived capacity to complete the work.

 The award will be used during the academic year for which it is granted for research in the faculty member’s area of expertise.
 It may not be used for a project that in any way contributes toward the attainment of a degree.
 The award recipient will provide the Office of the Provost a comprehensive, written report on the completed research together with plans for additional ways to disseminate the research results by October 1 following the award year.